siran/writing/posts/_drafts/Maxwell Electromagnetism as the Minimal Dynamics of Divergence-Free Energy Flow.md

 \partial_t (\nabla \cdot \mathbf{F}) = \nabla^2 \phi.
 $$

 This quantity is generically nonzero as a mathematical identity.
-“Generically” here means that for an arbitrary scalar field φ, the Laplacian does not vanish unless φ satisfies special constraints.
+Here “generically” means that for an arbitrary scalar field $\phi$, the Laplacian does not vanish unless $\phi$ satisfies special constraints.

 Therefore:

 - divergence is created or destroyed during evolution,
 - effective sources and sinks appear dynamically.

-Gradient-driven evolution cannot serve as a general *source-free* transport law.
-This conclusion follows directly from operator structure, not from interpretation.
+Gradient-driven evolution cannot serve as a source-free transport law.
+This conclusion follows directly from operator structure, not interpretation.

 ---